 As we can see, DR design is considered a set of measures to construct an effective DR system.
 In this context, the state becomes one of the stakeholders of such a system due to its vested interest in the efficacy of all justice sectors.
-This is supported by the increasing value of the consensual tenet in civil procedure seen in the civil procedural codes of many European countries and from the pan-European perspective.19 For example, ELI/UNIDROIT Model European Rules of Civil Procedure (ELI/UNIDROIT Rules) recognise the settlement principle as a prominent principle of modern civil procedure.
+This is supported by the increasing value of the consensual tenet in civil procedure seen in the civil procedural codes of many European countries and from the pan-European perspective.
+For example, ELI/UNIDROIT Model European Rules of Civil Procedure (ELI/UNIDROIT Rules) recognise the settlement principle as a prominent principle of modern civil procedure.
 According to this principle, parties, their lawyers, and judges are encouraged to cooperate in seeking the parties' consensual dispute resolution during a trial.
-This includes using amicable dispute resolution methods.20
+This includes using amicable dispute resolution methods.
+For example, ELI/UNIDROIT Rules are prominent principle, parties, their lawyers, and judges are encouraged to cooperate in seeking the parties' consensual dispute resolution during a trial.

 Current trends in emerging dispute resolution mechanisms underscore the growing importance of settlement-oriented procedures.
-For example, the Civil Resolution Tribunal (CRT) in British Columbia (Canada) in 2016 marked a pivotal development as the first online court for most small claims categories, including those up to CAD 5,000, personal injury disputes arising from road traffic accidents, and condominium disputes.21 The idea of this online court as a complex DR system is to provide dispute settlement at the earliest stage and only resort to a trial if it fails.
-This DR system consists of four blocks: 1) providing legal information on the dispute through the information platform 'Solution Explorer';22 2) negotiations, when the parties use the online negotiation procedure to resolve the dispute by themselves; 3) facilitation, which is applied if the negotiations are unsuccessful and presupposes the active assistance of a third neutral party (usually a professional mediator); 4) court proceedings, as ultima ratio method.23 Settlement-oriented procedures have also been integrated into innovative online dispute resolution systems recently introduced in Australia (New South Wales and Victoria)24 and the United Kingdom.25
+For example, the Civil Resolution Tribunal (CRT) in British Columbia (Canada) in 2016 marked a pivotal development as the first online court for most small claims categories, including those up to CAD 5,000, personal injury disputes arising from road traffic accidents, and condominium disputes.
+The idea of this online court as a complex DR system is to provide dispute settlement at the earliest stage and only resort to a trial if it fails.
+This DR system consists of four blocks: 1) providing legal information on the dispute through the information platform 'Solution Explorer'; 2) negotiations, when the parties use the online negotiation procedure to resolve the dispute by themselves; 3) facilitation, which is applied if the negotiations are unsuccessful and presupposes the active assistance of a third neutral party (usually a professional mediator); 4) court proceedings, as ultima ratio method.
+Settlement-oriented procedures have also been integrated into innovative online dispute resolution systems recently introduced in Australia (New South Wales and Victoria) and the United Kingdom.

-18 Frank EA Sander, 'Varieties of Dispute Processing' (The Pound Conference: Perspectives on Justice in the Future: Proceedings of the National Conference on the Causes of Popular Dissatisfaction with the Administration of Justice, St Paul, Minn, 7-9 April 1976) 111.
+Frank EA Sander, 'Varieties of Dispute Processing' (The Pound Conference: Perspectives on Justice in the Future: Proceedings of the National Conference on the Causes of Popular Dissatisfaction with the Administration of Justice, St Paul, Minn, 7-9 April 1976) 111.

-19 Tsuvina and others (n 1) 204-10.
+Tsuvina and others (n 1) 204-10.

-20 European Law Institute (ELI) and International Institute for the Unification of Private Law (UNIDROIT), ELI/UNIDROIT Model European Rules of Civil Procedure: From Transnational Principles to European Rules of Civil Procedure (OUP 2021).
+European Law Institute (ELI) and International Institute for the Unification of Private Law (UNIDROIT), ELI/UNIDROIT Model European Rules of Civil Procedure: From Transnational Principles to European Rules of Civil Procedure (OUP 2021).

-21 See: Civil Resolution Tribunal https://civilresolutionbc.ca accessed 20 June 2023.
+See: Civil Resolution Tribunal https://civilresolutionbc.ca accessed 20 June 2023.

-22 ibid, 'Solution Explorer'.
+ibid, 'Solution Explorer'.